 Re-engage provides vital, life-enhancing social connections for older people at a time in their lives when their social circles are diminishing - all their services are free to older people (75+).
 Re-engage also organise monthly tea parties as a chance for a change of scenery and regular afternoons of conversation and laughter, as well as regular activities groups.
 Their Call Companions scheme is a telephone befriending service, which ensures older people remain connected to the outside world.
 Their Community Christmas project provides a free online directory of local festive events and activities taking place across the UK, which are open to local older people who would otherwise be spending Christmas alone.

 Sixty & Me boast a community of 500,000 over 60s and it helps women of this age live happy, healthy and financially secure lives.
 The 200-plus experts write articles across a whole host of different topics like mindset, caring and beauty.

 Best for Puzzles

-An online magazine that focuses on the lives of women over the age of 40 and it covers all issues affecting women at this stage of their lives.
+An online magazine that focuses on the lives of women over the age of 40, and covers all issues affecting women at this stage of their lives.
 The original and curated content comes from a group of hundreds of writers.

-It’s the UK’s favourite family history website, offering members access to 1 billion searchable UK family history records.
-Ancestry.co.uk allows you to explore your family history using censuses, the fully indexed birth, marriage and death records, passenger lists, the British phone books, military and parish records.
+Ancestry is the world's largest online family history resource, and allows you to explore your family history using censuses, the fully indexed birth, marriage and death records, passenger lists, the British phone books, military and parish records.
 So, if you want to find out about your family history, then this is the place to go.

 Older adults who live far away from their family can stay close to their grandchildren and children, watch them grow and see their accomplishments on a computer screen.
 Getting together on a video call lets you meet over a hot drink from your dining room table.